Depending on the type of rewards credit card you sign up for, you can earn all kinds of free stuff just for being a cardholder.

-A few years ago, my sister and her husband both signed up for the Southwest Rapid Rewards® Plus Credit Card (currently unavailable through this site) in order to earn the sign-up bonus — but not for the reason you think.
+A few years ago, my sister and her husband both signed up for the Southwest Rapid Rewards® Plus Credit Card in order to earn the sign-up bonus — but not for the reason you think.
 Even though this card helps you earn Southwest Rapid Rewards airline miles, the points are also good for an array of lucrative gift card options — and my sister’s family needed a new screen door!

 After they each earned their respective sign-up bonus, they redeemed their miles for Lowe’s gift cards in 5,000-point increments for $50 each.
 Shortly after, they went to Lowe’s and ordered a new screen door.

 While this isn’t the most lucrative way to redeem your airline miles, it’s a decent option to consider if you want to earn gift cards toward something you need anyway at a rate of one cent per mile.
 It’s just another example of how airline miles can be good for something other than plane tickets and seat upgrades.
 Who knew?